Furman Academic Program

 Jordan Waller '25

-Jordan is interested in the intersection of constitutional law, administrative law, and the construction of national identity in the United States and internationally.
-At NYU, she is a Staff Editor for the Journal of International Law and Politics and will be a teaching assistant for Professor Barry Adler’s first year Torts class.
+Jordan is interested in administrative law, and its intersection with cultural policy, in the United States and internationally.
+At NYU, she is a Senior Articles Editor for the Journal of International Law and Politics and Research Assistant for Professor Erin Murphy.
+Jordan has also served as a teaching assistant for Professor Barry Adler’s first year Torts class.
+She spent her 2L summer at the Smithsonian Institution's Office of the General Counsel.
 Prior to law school, Jordan served as a Fulbright English Teaching Assistant in Tashkent, Uzbekistan, worked as a podcast producer for Crooked Media, and got her MA in Russian, Eurasian, and Eastern European studies from The Harriman Institute at Columbia University.
 At Columbia, her work was supported by a PepsiCo Fellowship.
 She received her BA from Brown University in 2018 where she studied Political Science and History.
+Upon graduation from NYU School of Law, Jordan will clerk for Judge Lisa Wang of the Court of International Trade for the 2025-2026 term and Chief Judge Virginia Kendall of the Northern District of Illinois for the 2026-2027 term.

 Second-Year Students